Kangaroo Court (song)

 "Kangaroo Court" is a song by American indie pop duo Capital Cities.
 The song was released as a digital download in the United States on March 27, 2012, and serves as the second single from the duo's debut album In a Tidal Wave of Mystery.
 It was mainly written by Sebu Simonian with the help of Ryan Merchant.

 Music video

 Capital Cities members Ryan Merchant and Sebu Simonian co-directed the music video with Carlos Lopez Estrada.
 The video was released on YouTube on September 5, 2013.
 The video features appearances from Darren Criss, Shannon Woodward, and Channing Holmes.
 The story tells of a zebra (Merchant), who has been forbidden from a club called The Kangaroo Court.
 Attempting entry disguised as a horse, he falls for a lapdog (Woodward).
-Her date that night, a bulldog (Criss), becomes jealous and send his henchmen to reveals the zebra for who he actually is.
+Her date that night, a bulldog (Criss), becomes jealous and send his henchmen to reveal the zebra for who he actually is.
 The zebra is placed under arrest for his crime and sent to court to face a kangaroo judge (Holmes).
-He is found guilty immediately and is executed by a lion (Simonian).
+He is found guilty immediately and is executed, and later eaten, by a lion (Simonian).

 A lyric video was published on YouTube on October 29, 2013.

+An extended cut of the video was released in 2022.